dotnet/AspNetCore.Docs/aspnet/getting-started/choosing-the-right-dotnet.rst

 By `Daniel Roth`_

-ASP.NET 5 is based on the :doc:`.NET Execution Environment (DNX) </dnx/overview>`, which supports running cross-platform on Windows, Mac and Linux.
+ASP.NET Core 1.0 is based on the :doc:`.NET Execution Environment (DNX) </dnx/overview>`, which supports running cross-platform on Windows, Mac and Linux.
 When selecting a DNX to use you also have a choice of .NET flavors to pick from: .NET Framework (CLR), :doc:`.NET Core </conceptual-overview/dotnetcore>` (CoreCLR) or `Mono <http://mono-project.com>`_.
 Which .NET flavor should you choose?
 Let's look at the pros and cons of each one.

 .NET Framework
 --------------